maxwelld90/phd/README.md

 # Modelling Search and Stopping in IIR
-Repository for my PhD thesis (XeTeX) and associated code/data.
-The thesis is entitled Modelling Search and Stopping in Interactive Information Retrieval (University of Glasgow, 2018).
+PhD thesis by **David Martin Maxwell**, sometime in 2018.
+Currently a work in process.

+Source data, code and the thesis source itself are all contained within this repository, using the aptly named `data`, `code` and `thesis` directories.
+Go nuts.

+**Contact:** David Maxwell (maxwelld90@acm.org)

+## Abstract
+Work in progress.